eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 verify that 1) they don't do anything nasty and 2) they wrap their unsafe internals in a safe, capability-secure API.

-So the improvement is quantitative and partial, rather than qualitative and absolute.
+So the improvement in safety is only partial.

 # Future Work {#future}